 Cleanse Certainly a strong spell on some champions that are hindered by ignite like Nasus.
 But as nice as it is to have, it's not recommended because other spells are stronger on Nasus.
 If I were to take it, it would have to be against a heavy crowd control team, and be paired with Ghost.

 Barrier Decent defensive spell with good sheilding.
 My gripe is that it only lasts for 2 seconds.
 If I'm concerned with being dived I'll either ward properly, or not let myself get low enough to need this by using teleport to lane.
 Also, Nasus has good anti-dive tools built into his kit via ultimate and Wither.

-A closer look at each item and why Nasus works well with it:
+A closer look at some items and why Nasus works well with them:

 • Mercury's Treads These are the best source of Tenacity for Nasus, and also increases his tankiness as well.

 • Trinity Force This is the item that makes Nasus a huge threat.
 It gives him the speed to chase and stick to enemies, plow through turrets for split-pushing, and of course do tons of damage.
 Criticals off this item will easily exceed 1000.

 • Banshee's Veil Nasus needs to be very tanky in order to do his job well, and this item helps him do that against balanced teams with magic damage and crowd control.
 This item can easily be replaced with other damage or resist items as needed.

 • Warmog's Armor This item enhances your ability to survive by increasing your effective health.
 Effective health is considered the amount of health that a champion has plus 1% per unit of defense as extra health due to damage reduction.
 In other words, effective health is the amount of damage the enemy needs to kill the champion.
 Suppose a champion has 2000HP and 100 armor.
 They would have a 50% physical damage reduction.
 Therefore, it would actually take 4000 damage to kill them.
 For a better understanding you can use this formula: